Ramilbey/cpp-practice-collection/README.md

-# C++ Programming Practice Repository
+# C++ Practice Programs

-This repository contains a curated collection of C++ programs that cover a wide range of fundamental concepts in programming and computer science.
-It includes hands-on implementations of arrays, recursion, searching algorithms, loops, mathematical computations, and more.
+This repository is a comprehensive collection of C++ programs that demonstrate fundamental programming techniques, algorithm implementations, and data structure.

-The code is organized in standalone files, making it easy to browse, run, and understand each concept individually.
-This repository serves both as a learning tool and a reference for beginners and intermediate learners in C++.
+Each file focuses on a specific concept or problem, making this a practical resource for revision, self-study, or <strong> technical interview preparation.</strong>

 ---